ACINQ/eclair/source/index.html.md

 ]
 ```

-Returns a list of attempts to send an outgoing payment, the status field contains detailed information about the payment
+Returns a list of attempts to send an outgoing payment.
-attempt.
+The status field contains detailed information about the payment attempt.
 If the attempt was unsuccessful the `status` field contains a non empty array of detailed failures descriptions.
 The API can be queried by `paymentHash` OR by `uuid`.

 Note that when you provide the `id` instead of the `payment_hash`, eclair will only return results for this particular attempt.